If you’re being charged a hefty rate of interest on your credit card debt, it’s time to switch to a balance transfer card.

-Fortunately, by transferring your credit card balance, you can potentially pay much less in interest as you chip away at your debt, or even none at all.
+Fortunately, by transferring your credit card balance to a balance transfer card with a low or 0% introductory interest rate, you can potentially pay much less in interest as you chip away at your debt, or even none at all.

-Here, we take you through everything you need to know about transferring your credit card balance from one card to another, and why you’ll probably want to consider a balance transfer credit card for this purpose.
+Here, we take you through everything you need to know about transferring your credit card balance from one card to another.

 Why transfer my credit card balance?

 There are a few reasons why you might consider transferring your credit card balance.
-For example, you might have racked up debt on a few credit cards, and you’d prefer to hold this on a single card.
+For example, you might have racked up debt on a few credit cards, and you’d prefer to hold this on a single card to make your repayments easier to manage.

 You might also want to benefit from deals and rewards offered by a new credit card provider, such as cashback or points for spending which can be exchanged for vouchers.

 However, the main reason to consider switching to a new credit card is usually to benefit from a lower or 0% interest rate.
 Normally you’ll want to avoid paying interest on your purchases anyway, by making sure your credit card balance is paid off each month.
-However, this is not always possible, so it can be a good idea to look out for providers who charge lower interest rates than your current provider, particularly if you’re making large purchases.
+This is not always possible though, especially during the current cost of living crisis, so it can be a good idea to look out for providers who charge lower interest rates than your current provider.

 What is a balance transfer credit card?

-A balance transfer credit card enables you to shift your debt from one card to another to benefit from 0% interest.
+A balance transfer credit card enables you to shift your debt from one card to another to benefit from an introductory 0% interest rate.
 By moving your debt to one of these cards, you effectively pay off your debt to your old provider, and owe the balance to your new provider, but at 0% interest.

 You won’t be charged interest on your transferred balance for a set number of months, so you’re free to make your repayments within this time period without worrying about interest payments stacking up on top of your debt.
-This time period can range from two months to as long as 29 months, so there’s a range of options available that may suit you, depending on how long it’ll take to wipe out your debt.
-After all, interest can build up rapidly on credit cards and make paying off your debt stressful, so being able to focus purely on repaying what you originally owe without additional interest can be a huge relief.
+This time period can range from two months to multiple years, so there’s a range of options available that may suit you, depending on how long it’ll take to wipe out your debt.
+After all, interest can build up rapidly on credit cards and make paying off your debt stressful, so being able to focus purely on repaying what you originally owe can be a huge relief.

 Bear in mind that even if you are accepted for a 0% balance transfer credit card deal, your new card will still come with a monthly repayment, or the minimum amount that you are expected to pay off each month.
 If you fail to keep up with these repayments, you might lose your 0% interest deal.
 You will also need to stick within your credit limit on any new spending.

 Also, ensure that you understand what rate you may be charged on your debt once the interest-free period ends.
-At this stage, you will most likely shift onto your provider’s Standard Variable Rate (SVR), which average around 20%.
+At this stage, you will most likely shift onto your provider’s variable Annual Percentage Rate (APR), which usually averages around 20%.
 This makes it important to pay off your balance within the interest-free period.

-Most (but not all) balance transfer credit cards cards will involve a small transfer fee for moving your debt across.
-This usually amounts to between 2% and 5% of the balance being transferred.
+Most (but not all) balance transfer credit cards will involve a transfer fee for moving your debt across.
+This typically amounts to between 2% and 5% of the balance being transferred.
 This may sound a lot, but depending on your debt, it may be worth paying for the amount you can save on interest.
-Still, it doesn’t hurt to do the maths and double-check!
+Still, it doesn’t hurt to do the maths and double-check how much of a saving you’ll make overall.

 It’s worth noting that many providers will require that you do not already have a card with them, or have not had one in recent months or years, before you can apply for their balance transfer card.
 Always check the provider’s criteria carefully before applying.